splunk/public-o11y-docs/gdi/opentelemetry/smart-agent-migration-process.rst

 .. code-block:: yaml

    monitors:
       - type: internal-metrics

 Note that this addition to your Smart Agent configuration file is only necessary to verify the data being sent through the Smart Agent.
 The Smart Agent configuration file is deleted when you :ref:`deploy the Collector to a production host using the updated configuration file <deploy-to-prod-updated-config>`.

-Once the configuration file is updated, restart the Smart Agent.
+After the configuration file is updated, restart the Smart Agent.

 You can then use the ``sfxagent.datapoints_sent`` and ``sfxagent.trace_spans_sent`` metrics to estimate the number of data points and spans being sent to Observability Cloud respectively.
 You can plot them on a dashboard and filter based on dimensions to ascertain the total per cluster or host.